DeviantSchemist/DeviantSchemist/README.md

 I went to a coding bootcamp at the University of California, Irvine where I learned Full Stack Web Development and collaborated on various web applications.

 I'm currently working on solidfying my frontend skills through Front End Mentor, a website with a collection of Front End projects for new and experienced developers alike.
+I am also currently going through Scrimba's Front End Development course.
 Afterwards, I plan to increase my existing knowledge of Back-End technologies such as Node.js, Express.js, MySQL, and MongoDB.

 I'm also planning to upskill in Mobile Application Development. :iphone: